 Google-satisfied, I packed my things.
 Sleeping bag, PFD, lip balm for dayssss, neoprene pants, puffy jacket, Chacos, inflatable unicorn head, and my menstrual cup … among other things.
 Despite “just in case” advice from friends, I didn’t bring any tampons.
 Just my cup, and a couple of GladRags cloth pantyliners for layover days when I wasn’t on the raft.
 Then after checking my period tracker app (which wasn’t all that reliable given my recent fluctuating cycle) and determining which week I needed to be extra in-tune with my period cues, I headed down to Lee’s Ferry with my crew, strapped Universe the Unicorn to “The Party Barge,” and began the long float down the heart of The Grand Canyon, menstrual cup at the ready.

 We were two weeks in when I felt my PCH (period chin hair) poke through on my chin.
-The Russians were coming soon, I knew.
+My period was coming soon.
 At this point I was quite familiar and comfortable with the groover and yellow bucket process.
 There was a ziplock bag near the yellow bucket that contained a few wrapped and used disposable products.
 But not many.
-There were only 2 women of menstruating age on the trip, and the other one had hiked out after week 1.
+There were only 2 other menstruators on the trip (me and one other), and the other one had hiked out after week 1.
 So anything else that went in that bag would have been mine alone, on display for every groover visitor.
 The yellow bucket wasn’t lidded, so I knew that when the moon began to flow I wouldn’t want to empty my cup into the bucket for all to see.
 I knew instead that I would have to empty my cup directly into the cold Colorado.

 And so as it has since the dawn of human time, my period came.
 I wore my cup comfortably as we rocked our rafts through the tumbling and tumultuous Lava Falls Rapid.
 I never had to worry about having to change a tampon every few hours.
 My hands may have been chafed from tying down straps, but my lady bits were chafe-free.
 And when my rafting crew and I watched a disposable pantyliner float alongside our boats from some camp upriver, I vowed I’d share my cup story with others, so that others might choose to ditch disposables, too.